mrugankpednekar/contextshield/README.md

 npm run dev
 ```
 Set `NEXT_PUBLIC_API_BASE` (and `API_BASE` for server-side routes) to your FastAPI origin, e.g. `http://localhost:8000`.

+### Playground tips
+- From the hero section, pick a Groq model (mixtral, llama3, etc.) and optionally paste your key—the UI falls back to the server key if you leave it blank.
+- The “Redact only” button shows sanitized prompts; “Redact + call model” hits the `/demo/complete` endpoint so you can inspect the cleaned prompt and the Groq completion side by side.

 ## Docker & compose
 A ready-to-run stack is available: